trezor/trezor-suite/docs/packages/connect/login-with-trezor.md

 This case occurs when Trezor is only one of more ways of accessing the user account.
 Usually, theuser already has an account with username-password authentication and they pair Trezor with the account later.

-With this option, the user doesn't have to expose their orginal credentials each time they authenticate.
+With this option, the user doesn't have to expose their original credentials each time they authenticate.
 Nevertheless, they can still easily recover access to the account using username and password if their Trezor identity gets lost.

 The site can also give the user an option of disabling the original credentials, thus effectively creating the first use case.